evacaribbean/Blog/README.md

 <br>

 The solution above consists of six classes.
-Where the *main method entry point* is unfolded.
+Where the main method entry point is unfolded.

 I find it nice to have as little as possible written in the entry point.
 So I often start here, and work may way back into the classes and its members.
-In this way the overview automatically has to present itself first.
-And with this, the design which will give the answers on how to code also naturally makes it easy on how to continue.
-From overwiew to "details".
+In this way the overview will present itself first.
+And the code design naturally finding its way from overwiew to "details".

 To try the console program out, just change the values in the instantiated objects.